 I like to think of a baked potato as being as versatile as a sandwich.
-Nearly anything goes.
-Including lighter stuff like leafy green salads, fresh salsas, and hearty lean things like say a turkey chilli or salsa verde braised chicken thighs.
+Nearly anything can be shoved into a hot baked potato.
+I love stuffing them with lighter things like leafy green salads (kale caesar anyone?) fresh salsa, or hummus, as well as hearty things like turkey chili or pulled apart braised chicken thighs.
 Seriously though, think about it.
 What doesn’t go with potato?

 How to bake potatoes

-Definitely nothing fancy here.
-Some people tell you to rub them with oil and salt, or nestle them in a bed of salt so the skin gets extra crispy.
+I don’t give any special treatment to my baked potatoes.
+They get washed, they get poked with a fork, and they go straight onto the oven rack.
+Some people tell you to rub your potatoes with oil and salt before baking, or nestle them in a bed of salt so the skin gets extra crispy.
 These are nice touches, but not necessary in my world.
-The main consideration here is that potatoes take literally forever to cook through, so it’s important to plan ahead.
-Here’s my easy potato baking technique:
+The main consideration when baking potatoes is that they take literally forever to cook through, so it’s important to plan ahead.
+A more detailed description is in the recipe card below.

 One of the best things about throwing a baked potato party is how easy it is for you, the host.
 If you’re making all the toppings yourself you can rely on a lot of make-aheads.
-Or, an even better plan is to use my personal favourite tactic which is asking each of my guests to bring a topping with them.
-That way, all you have to do is crank on the oven, do a bit of scrubbing, and your fully loaded baked potato bar will build itself.
+But an even better plan is to use my personal favourite tactic–asking each of my guests to bring a topping with them.
+That way all you have to do is crank on the oven, do a bit of scrubbing, and your fully loaded baked potato bar experience will build itself.

-This is one of those parties where nobody needs to worry about dietary restrictions and likes and dislikes, because it’s totally customizeable and everyone builds their own adventure.
+A baked potato party is the type of event where nobody needs to worry about dietary restrictions and likes and dislikes, because it’s totally customizable and everyone builds their own adventure.

 Unless one of your friends is allergic to potatoes, which is pretty rare (I think?)
 In which case, they can build a bowl of toppings and still be pretty happy.
 I hope I have made a believer out of you!
 Tag me with your baked potato party photos on Instagram if you have one.

 I’d love for you to share your ideas!
-Comment below with your favourite baked potato toppings!
+Leave a comment below with your favourite baked potato toppings!